aidanmelen/terraform-kubernetes-confluent-platform/README.md

 Otherwise, the Confluent Operator and Confluent Platform can be deployed using Terraform.
 This deployment will require two separate Terraform workspace runs similiar to the [Deploy Applications with the Helm Provider](https://learn.hashicorp.com/tutorials/terraform/helm-provider?in=terraform/use-case) tutorial.
 For example:

-1. Apply the `confluent` namespace and release Confluent Operator into it:
+1. Apply the `confluent` namespace and release the Confluent Operator into it:

 ```bash
 cd examples/confluent_operator